QuiltMC/developer-wiki/wiki/misc/world_types/en.md

 	]
 }
 ```
-This will make your world preset show up in the world creation screen.
+This will make your world type show up in the world creation screen.

-Alternatively, if you want your world preset to only show as an option while the user is holding down ALT, make a file called `extended.json` in the same directory as your `normal.json` file.
+Alternatively, if you want your world type to only show as an option while the user is holding down ALT, make a file called `extended.json` in the same directory as your `normal.json` file.